mpicbg-scicomp/tissue_miner/README.md

 About
 =================

 **TissueMiner** is a framework to perform a multiscale analysis of a developing epithelium.
 It takes tracked-cells data as an input.
-To generate such an input, we use [TissueAnalyzer](README.md#tissueanalyzer) by [Benoit Aigouy](doi:10.1016/j.cell.2010.07.042) to segment and track cells over time.
-TissueMiner contains a GUI to group cells (ROI's) in space, and a lineage browsing algorithm to follow these ROI's in time.
-TissueMiner contains an **automated workflow** that stores information about:
+To generate such an input, we use [TissueAnalyzer](README.md#tissueanalyzer) by [Benoit Aigouy](http://dx.doi.org/10.1016/j.cell.2010.07.042) to segment and track cells over time. **TissueMiner** contains a GUI to group cells (ROI's) in space, and a lineage browsing algorithm to follow these ROI's in time. **TissueMiner** contains an **automated workflow** that stores information about:

 * cell geometry
-* cell topology
+* cell topology (cell neighbor relationships)
 * cell ancestry

 into a relational database, which is automatically queried to **quantify** and **visualize** cell dynamics during epithelium morphogenesis: